Toni Morrison, 1931 – 2019

 “Cotton Compress” Published in Callaloo 40.2

 My story “Cotton Compress” was published in the Callaloo Journal’s latest issue, #40.2.
 Many thanks to Ravi Howard–who led a great workshop I participated in at Callaloo’s 2016 Oxford creative writing workshop session– for recommending my submission.
-Also many thanks to Melanie Hatter, who provided key edits to the story and made it much, much better and […]
+Also many thanks to Melanie Hatter, who provided key edits to the story and made it much, much better and tighter. […]

 Tin House Summer Workshop